Old 666: History

-Boeing B-17E Flying Fortress serial number 41-2666 was built in Seattle, Washington, in March 1942.
+Boeing B-17E Flying Fortress serial number 41-2666 was built in Boeing Plant 2, Seattle, Washington, in March 1942.
 It arrived in Hawaii in May 1942 for delivery to Australia.
 That same month, it was assigned to the 19th Bombardment Group.
 Sometime after it arrived in Australia, 41-2666 was equipped with a trimetrogon camera array used in high-altitude topographical mapping.

 During the summer and fall of 1942, the Flying Fortress was flown primarily by the 8th Photo Reconnaissance Squadron (PRS), usually while attached to the 19th.
 Late in the year, it was transferred to the 43rd Bomb Group, where during a mission in December 1942, it was damaged severely enough to be grounded for a long period of time.
 Nothing more is known about the aircraft until the following April, when it was once again being flown on photo-recon missions by the 8th PRS.
 In May 1943, having by then gained a reputation as a “Hard Luck Hattie” for its record of acquiring ongoing damage and oddball accidents, 41-2666 was transferred to the 65th Bombardment Squadron, 43rd Bombardment Group, at Seven-Mile Airstrip, located at Port Moresby, New Guinea.